 Unless you get a travel router with a VPN, you will need to install the travel VPN on each individual device.
-The good news is that the VPNs in this guide have software for all devices, so that you can install the VPN on a laptop, a VPN app for Android and VPN for iPhone devices.
+The good news is that the VPNs in this guide have software for all devices so you can install the VPN on a laptop or a smartphone.

 Here is a quick guide to help you out:

 - Select a VPN for traveling from our list and click through to get a subscription.
 If you only want your VPN while on vacation, then you can opt for a monthly plan.
 However, VPNs are insanely useful all year round - even when you go back home!

 - Download the VPN to your laptop, smartphone, or tablet.
 Remember to get the right VPN for your platform.
 You can install the VPN on all your family’s devices if you wish, or even share it with friends that you are traveling with.

 - Follow the installation prompts.
 The VPN will install easily and with no fuss.

 - Now that it is installed, all you need to do is connect to a server.
 Remember, your VPN will keep you secure when you are in your own country as well as abroad, so use it every time you are on public WiFi.